 Sept.
 24, 2017

-A YouTube user Ben Bennight sent a tip to the FBI reporting a user named “Nikolas Cruz” who had commented on one of his viewers, "I'm going to be a professional school shooter."
+A YouTube user named Ben Bennight sent a tip to the FBI reporting that another user named “Nikolas Cruz” had commented on one of his posts, saying, "I'm going to be a professional school shooter."
 He told BuzzFeed News the FBI came to his office to interview him the next day but that he did not hear from them again until a few hours after the shooting, when they called back asking for more information.
 Both times agents wanted to know if he knew anything about Cruz, which he says he did not.

-The FBI has confirmed it received the tip, but says it was unable to follow up at the time, because, "No other information was included in the comment, which would indicate a time, location, or true identity of the person who made the comment," special agent Robert Lasky said, despite the fact that the username contained Cruz’s real first and last name.
+The FBI has confirmed it received the tip but says it was unable to follow up at the time, because "no other information was included in the comment that would indicate a time, location, or true identity of the person who made the comment," special agent Robert Lasky said, despite the fact that the username contained Cruz’s real first and last name.
 Lasky added, "The FBI conducted database reviews, checks, but was unable to further identify the person who made the comment."

 February 14, 2018

 A school staffer saw Cruz “walking purposefully on campus,” and, knowing him to be a threat, radioed the threat, the Washington Post reports.
 Despite having two on-campus safety officers assigned to the school, no one was able to respond in time.